 Dealing with disparate data formats and structures affect productivity, network security, and thereby, customer retention?

-AbuseHQ uses a data structure that always allows you to understand how an abuse report relates to different contracts, infrastructure or campaigns.
-AbuseHQ gathers and normalizes data from all of your data sources, making it easy to understand, compare and prioritize.
-AbuseHQ stops you comparing apples to oranges.
+AbuseHQ uses a data structure that always allows you to understand how an abuse report relates to different contracts, infrastructure, or campaigns.
+AbuseHQ gathers and normalizes data from all of your data sources, making it easy to understand, compare, and prioritize.
+AbuseHQ stops you from comparing apples to oranges.